To allow the transition, it is necessary to overcome regulatory barriers, make resources available and increase awareness at all levels of society.

-The local urban dimension is where the transition process can be favored: the inhabited area mixes with production and commercial activities and services, public green areas can alternate with areas intended for urban agriculture.
-Within this context, local decision makers must promote innovation, regeneration and cohesion policies.
+The transition requires overcoming regulatory constraints, providing resources and raising awareness at all levels of society.
+The local urban dimension is the one where the transition process can be facilitated: built-up areas can interpenetrate with productive and commercial activities and services, public green spaces can alternate with areas devoted to urban agriculture.
+It is in this context that local decision-makers must promote policies of innovation, regeneration and cohesion.

 What is Circular Economy?